I get a lot of questions about my turquoise dip dyed hair:

 I really didn’t think I would ever end up this smitten with aqua hair.
 It was a lark: something fun and frivolous to mark the end of my twenties and the completion of my PhD.
 I had spent so long trying to be taken seriously as an academic and I felt liberated when I finally got my doctorate.

-But darn it, this aqua hair makes me smile!
+But I’ve kept it up because this aqua hair makes me smile!
 I’ve always hated my hair because it’s fine and flat and mousy brown.
 I’ve used hot rollers, crimped it, slept in a damp french braid for some waves, flat ironed, and back combed the life out of my poor (stubborn) hair.
 Over the years I’ve dyed it jet black, red, and streaked it blond.
 I’ve used henna, home dyes, and spent hours in salon chairs.
 I’ve had a pixie cut, short retro bangs, an angled bob, long sweeping bangs, I’ve grown it down to my waist and have spent a good chunk of time sporting only Mad Men-inspired updos.
 I’ve wasted a lot of my life trying to make peace with my hair, but I’ve never been happy with my hair until now.
 Even on my worst hair days, I still love my hair.
 It’s aqua, how could I not love it?!?

 So I’m not sure how much longer I’ll keep the aqua.
 I guess until it stops making me smile…